yojoots/libbitcoin-system-wiki/Money-Taxonomy.md

 As such the term "fiat" alone does not distinguish between Dollars and Bitcoin.
 However this distinction was never required before the existence of Bitcoin.
 Monies without use value were [presumed not to be possible](https://github.com/libbitcoin/libbitcoin-system/wiki/Regression-Fallacy).
 However there is a material distinction between these two types of money, neither of which have use value.
 This begs for a new differentiating term.

 The Dollar (as all state fiat) differs from Bitcoin in that it depends on [monopoly protection](https://mises.org/library/man-economy-and-state-power-and-market/html/pp/1054) for production.
+It is this prohibition of market competition that allows the state to limit supply and therefore extract [seigniorage](https://en.wikipedia.org/wiki/Seigniorage).

 > monopoly is a grant of special privilege by the State, reserving a certain area of production to one particular individual or group